 The winning team isn’t the team that finishes first, it’s the one that accumulates the most Challenge points.
 How do you get points?
 By nailing various challenges, we set you along the way.
 That means that racing is not encouraged.
 In fact it’s actively discouraged.
 There’s no need to set a new Italian ground-speed record (very difficult to do on a 200cc Rickshaw, but still…)

 Hire and use of 1 genuine, ready-to-roll tuk-tuk (Ape) for the duration of the Adventure.
 Third party liability insurance included.

-Accommodation for 2 or 3 people (8 nights) in double, twin or triple rooms.
-1 room per team.
+Accomodation for 2 or 3 people (8 nights) in double or twin rooms.
+1 room per team

 8 delicious locally-made breakfasts.

 Welcome dinner in Milan, the first night.